 Of these reasons, over 70% responded with career advancement as one of their primary motivators for attending a coding bootcamp.

 Next, let’s take a look at some statistics from the different programs available.
 Keep in mind that these are general statistics, meaning they don’t characterize every single coding bootcamp out there.
-There are a wide array of bootcamps and they all have different courses, areas of study, types of learning, and costs.
+There are many bootcamps, and they all have different courses, areas of study, types of learning, and costs.
 With that in mind, let’s look at the general demographics for cost, class size, curriculum, delivery method, and location.

 This is certainly one of the first things that would-be bootcamp attendees would be concerned about.
-Around 60% of coding bootcamp graduates spent less than $10,000 on their education, which is much less than many four year schools.
+Around 60% of coding bootcamp graduates spent less than $10,000 on their education.
+That’s much less than many four year schools.
 Also, keep in mind that many of these bootcamps guarantee zero tuition payments until you get your first job.
-At the very least, they typically have some sort of job placement program and they will try and ] give you the tools you need to get a job after graduation.
+At the very least, they typically have some sort of job placement program.
+And they will give you the tools you need to get a job after graduation.

 Class size isn’t a statistic that always comes to mind, but in the world of coding bootcamps, it’s a very important consideration.
 The smaller the class size, the more attention each student gets.
 Luckily, the average class size for a coding bootcamp is around 20 students.
 The ratio of students to instructors averages out to about 5 students per instructor.
 This number is encouraging, because it means you get plenty of personal attention and you never have to worry about your instructor being too overwhelmed to answer your questions.